Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 - **Runtime Verification**: KMS key verification must be performed every time attestation is requested to maintain the correct relationship between the public key in the TEE and the key in KMS
 - **Failure Handling**: Any verification failure causes the server to bail, preventing operation with invalid configurations

+### Local Development

+For local development and testing, you can use the `local-run` Cargo feature to skip EC2 metadata service authentication:

+- **Feature Flag**: `cargo run --features local-run`
+- **Dummy Credentials**: Uses hardcoded dummy AWS credentials instead of fetching from EC2 metadata
+- **No Credential Refresh**: Skips the background AWS credential refresh task
+- **Validation Bypass**: Skips AWS STS refresh period validation since no real credentials are used

+This allows developers to run the server locally without requiring EC2 instance metadata or proper AWS IAM roles.

 ## API Endpoints

 ### 1. Health Check